awwx/meteor-wiki/Getting-Started-with-Auth.md

 Note your application's deployed URL.
 We'll refer to that as `APP_URL`

 ### Facebook
-1. Register your app on Facebook, noting your app id and secret, which we will refer to as to as `APP_ID` and `APP_SECRET` (More details on this below.)
+1. Register your app on Facebook, noting your app ID and secret, which we will refer to as to as `APP_ID` and `APP_SECRET` (More details on this below.)
 2. Run `PATH_TO_CHECKOUT/meteor add accounts-facebook`
 3. Add the following line to a file visible to both client and server, e.g. `accounts/providers.js`:
 ```